-Improve the quality of life of people with developmental disabilities living in Developmental Services Institutions.
+Improve the quality of life of people with developmental disabilities living in Developmental DisabilitiesInstitutions.

-Maintain a safe environment for people living in Developmental Services Institutions.
+Maintain a safe environment for people living in Developmental Disabilities Institutions.

-Annual number of significant reportable incidents per 100 persons with developmental disabilities living in Developmental Services Institutions.
+Annual number of significant reportable incidents per 100 persons with developmental disabilities living in Developmental Disabilities Institutions.

-Annual Number of Significant Reportable Incidents per 100 Persons Living in Developmental Services Institutions
+Annual Number of Significant Reportable Incidents per 100 Persons Living in Developmental Disabilities Institutions

-Baseline FY 2005/2006 FY 2007/2008 FY 2008/2009 FY 2009/2010 FY 2010/2011 FY 2010/2012 21.29 21 21 21 21 21
+Baseline FY2006/2007 FY 2008/2009 FY 2009/2010 FY 2010/2011 FY 2011/2012 FY 2012/2013 19.60 21 21 21 21 21

-Ensure that individuals with developmental disabilities receiving services in Developmental Services Institutions achieve the seven foundation outcomes of Personal Outcome Measures:
+Ensure that individuals with developmental disabilities receiving services in Developmental DisabilitiesInstitutions achieve the seven foundation outcomes of Personal Outcome Measures:

 - is free from abuse and neglect,

 - is safe,

-- is connected to natural supports networks,
+- is connected to natural support networks,

 - is treated fairly,

 - has the best security,

-- exercises his or her rights, and
+- · exercises his or her rights, and

 - has the best possible health.